Frequently Asked Questions

 Will the construction of the South Lawrence Trafficway along the 32nd Street alignment decrease the biodiversity of the Baker Wetlands?

 One of the myths about wetlands is their biodiversity.
 They are extremely productive because of the abundance of sun, water and organic matter used for fertility.
 However, they are not particularly diverse.
 Hydric plants, those adapted to growing in water-logged soils, are actually fairly few in number.
 More than 410 species of plants and more than 260 species of birds have been identified at the Baker Wetlands.
 These are high numbers; however, they are not caused by wetland habitat as much as the presence of a wide diversity of habitats found in a compressed area.
 The area contains three main types of wetlands as well as shrubby edge, upland prairie and riparian woodlands.
 All of these add to the biodiversity of the area in an accumulative fashion.
 In general, the more acreage you have, the more likely it will attract more species, primarily due to its increased resilience to change.
 The footprint of the SLT and relocated 31st Street will not affect species that are restricted to that area.
 All of the species that occur there also occur elsewhere in the Wetlands.
 Because of increased total acreage, it is likely that construction of the SLT and completion of the mitigation plan will actually increase the overall biodiversity rather than decrease it.
-In fact, the current restoration project to the west of the current Wetlands has already added several species of birds, fish, reptiles and plants that are not found in the current Wetlands.
+In fact, the current restoration project to the west of the current Wetlands has already added more than three dozen species of birds, fish, reptiles and plants that are not found in the current Wetlands.

 Isn’t the area sacred to American Indians and doesn't it contain the burial site of 400 to 500 children from the early boarding school?